KeenanSec/Instagram-Automation/README.md

 # Instagram Automation (n8n)

 Scheduled Instagram content publishing pipeline built in n8n.
 Posts are queued in a Google Sheet, published to an Instagram Business account through the Meta Graph API on a schedule, and written back to the sheet with their publish status.
-Built as part of Zero Prompt LLC automation work.

 > Replace the bracketed `[...]` placeholders, confirm the node behavior matches your actual configuration, and drop in your own screenshot before pushing.